2020–21 Coupe de France preliminary rounds

 The 2020–21 Coupe de France preliminary rounds made up the qualifying competition to decide which teams took part in the main competition from round 7.
-This was the 104th season of the main football cup competition of France.
+This was the 104th season of the main football cup competition in France.
 The competition was organised by the French Football Federation (FFF) and was normally open to all clubs in French football, as well as clubs from the overseas departments and territories (Guadeloupe, French Guiana, Martinique, Mayotte, New Caledonia, Tahiti, Réunion, Saint Martin, and Saint Pierre and Miquelon).
 Due to the COVID-19 pandemic, clubs from Saint Pierre and Miquelon did not join the main competition, and clubs from New Caledonia and Tahiti did not participate.
-Changes to the competition structure due to the COVID-19 pandemic meant a total of 136 teams qualified for round 7 from this process this season, rather than the usual 156.
+Changes to the competition structure due to the COVID-19 pandemic meant a total of 134 teams qualified for round 7 from this process this season, rather than the usual 156.

 The six (or more, if required) Preliminary rounds were organised by the 13 Regional leagues from the mainland, and the 6 Regional leagues of the overseas departments and territories.
 They took place between February and October 2020.

-The competition was paused on 28 October 2020, when France entered a second period of lockdown due to the COVID-19 pandemic.
+The competition was paused on 28 October 2020, when France entered a second lockdown period due to the COVID-19 pandemic.